hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Special rules
 Beast-Hunters: All the Forest-Walker warbands from the Forest of Shadows Hate Beastmen.
+Wardancers: Forest of Shadows warbands may not purchase Waywatchers, but may instead take two Wardancers.
 Rare items: The Forest-Walker warbands from the Forest of Shadows receive a bonus of +1 when finding rare items.
 Alignment: the Warband’s Alignment may be one of the
-following: Lawful, Lawful / Neutral, Neutral.
+following: Lawful / Neutral, Neutral, Chaotic / Neutral
 ##### The Great Forest

 It is Said that hidden deep inside the Great Forest of the